awsdocs/aws-deep-learning-amis/doc_source/deep-learning-containers-eks-tutorials-training.md

 # Training<a name="deep-learning-containers-eks-tutorials-training"></a>

 Once you have a cluster running you can try a training job\.
-This section will guide you through MXNet and TensorFlow training examples\.
+This section will guide you through MXNet, PyTorch, and TensorFlow training examples\.

 **Topics**
 + [CPU Training](deep-learning-containers-eks-tutorials-cpu-training.md)